KantamMotghare18/MySQL-Hackathon-Queries/README.md

 # MySQL-Hackathon-Queries
-Queries of Questions of Hackathon organized by Board Infinity.
+Queries/Solutions of Questions of Hackathon organized by Board Infinity.